 Seed Grant Program

-The Fall 2020 seed grant competition is now CLOSED.
+The Fall 2022 seed grant competition is now CLOSED.
+Awards will be announced in December.

 Seed grants are intended to support genome-scale studies that stimulate collaborations within Cornell, particularly those involving computational and experimental scientists, and ultimately strengthen extramural grant applications that feature vertebrate genomics research.
 The larger awards are intended to provide an opportunity for researchers to assemble highly competitive single-PI or multi-PI grant applications to external funding agencies.